 Learn how to draw a great looking Battery with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Battery.
+By following the simple steps, you too can easily draw a perfect Battery.

 Batteries have been a part of our lives for as long as electronics have.
 A battery is a device designed to "convert chemical energy directly into electrical energy."